jnieuwenhuijzen/team-dao/README.md

 npm i
 ```

-If you want to use local ganache as blockchain and you want to run ganache-cli with the mnemonic mentioned earlier, stop the previous ganache-cli and start it up with the following convenience script:
+If you want to use a local ganache as blockchain and run ganache-cli with the mnemonic mentioned earlier, stop the previous ganache-cli and start it up with the following script:

 ```
 npm run ganache
 ```

-start the development server for serving the frontend as follows:
+start the development server for serving the frontend:

 ```
 npm run start
 ```

 You can now visit the local URL *http://localhost:4200*.
-Make sure that MetaMask is installed to be able to make fully use of the TeamDAO.
+Be sure to have MetaMask installed to make full use of the TeamDAO.

-## Features

-## Status
+## Features and Status

+The following proposals are fully implemented:

+- **Add Member**: Add new member to the team.
+- **Remove Member**: Remove a member from the team.
+- **Set Quorum Percentage**: Set the percentage of supporting team members to have a proposal activated.
+- **Set Pauser**: To freeze the contract in case of emergency, one address can be assigned the pause functionality.
+This address does not have to be from a member of the team.

 ## Inspiration